twota/terms-of-service-and-privacy-policy/README.md

 ▪“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
 You can like or dislike profiles — mutual likes result in a match.

-▪“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
-In this tab, users can browse banners from other users, filtered by sexuality, age, distance, and additional preferences.
+▪“Wall”: The “Wall” tab is available to users who have created a “Vibe”.
+In this tab, users can explore vibes posted by other users, filtered by sexuality, age, distance, and additional preferences.
+Contact displayed on the wall is visible only to verified users.

 ◾"LiveChat":